 "The channel is too new to invest in."
 The brands that establish AI visibility now are building a compounding advantage.
 Buyers are already using AI for purchase decisions today.
 The channel isn't new, the measurement is.

 "We can't prove causality."
-You don't need to.
-Nobody asked you to prove causality for a conference sponsorship or a PR push.
+It isn't necessary.
+Nobody asks for proof of causality on a conference sponsorship or a PR push.
 Brand presence investments are justified by correlation and competitive position, not isolated causality.

 "What if AI changes?"
 It will change.
 The brands with the best AI visibility today built it on the same fundamentals that drive GEO across all engines: authoritative content, strong entity signals, consistent citation patterns.
 These are durable investments regardless of which AI wins.